 3. Gently peel away the charred pepper skin and discard.
 Reserve 1-2 pieces to use as a garnish when serving then roughly chop the rest.

 4. In the bowl of a food processor, combine tahini and lemon juice.
 Process for 1 minute.
 Scrape sides and bottom of bowl then turn on and process for 30 seconds.
 This extra time helps “whip” or “cream” the tahini, making smooth and creamy hummus possible.

 6. Drain the liquid from your chickpeas then rinse well with water.
 Add half of the chickpeas to the food processor then process for 1 minute.
-Scrape sides and bottom of bowl, add remaining chickpeas and process for 1 to 2 minutes or until thick and quite smooth.
+Scrape sides and bottom of the bowl, add remaining chickpeas, and process for 1 to 2 minutes or until thick and quite smooth.

 7. Add the peppers to the hummus and continue to process for 1 to 2 minutes or until smooth.
 If the hummus is too thick or still has tiny bits of chickpea, with the food processor turned on, slowly add 1 to 3 tablespoons of water until the consistency is perfect.

 8. Finely chop reserved pepper from earlier.
 Then, scrape the hummus into a bowl, make a small well in the middle and add finely chopped peppers.

 N.B.
 If stored in an airtight container in the fridge, your hummus will be safe to eat for up to 7 days,